 2. Know where you are going – Setting off with no instructions is not a good idea.
 Plan your route in advance, set the Sat Nav, print up the details.
 Make a plan of where to stop for a break or to swap drivers if there’s two of you.
 Try and go as much as possible on motorways.
 They are faster, less likely to induce travel sickness as there’s not so much stopping and starting and the continuous movement makes kids drowsier.

-3. DVD players – I finally succumbed to the TVs in anticipation of a long drive to Cornwall.
+3. iPad/Amazon Fire Tablet – I finally succumbed to these in anticipation of a long drive to Cornwall.
 They are brilliant.
 The boys zoned out on Finding Nemo and Curious George on and off through the journey.
 Older kids can wear headphones but my two year old was quite happy to watch without sound.
-They are easy to work and strap on to the back of head rests.
-From £80 from all good electronic retailers.
+I highly recommend buying a strap to attach on to the back of head rests.

 4. Novelty books – Books that little ones can look at and enjoy without adult help are good for the car.
 Pop up and sticker books are great.
-The Smelly Book Company has a range of colourful, illustrated scratch and sniff books that include smell panels and two sheets of stickers.
+Amazon has a range of colourful, illustrated scratch and sniff books that include smell panels and stickers.

 5. Snacks – You can get a decent cappuccino on the road now, but the choice of food is a pretty poor – deep fried, carb-ladon, fast-food in all the places we stopped.
 Packing a picnic is the best option.
 Some of the service-stations have M&S outlets which are great for tasty sandwiches and stocking up on last-minute essentials.
 Dry snacks for the kids such as oat cakes, mini biscuits, apple slices, raisins are good and easy to dole out.
 Your car might resemble the morning after a festival on arrival though.